LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 ### Token Module Store

-The token store is separated in four parts, the supply substore, the escrow substore, the terminated escrow substore and the user substore.
+The Token module store is separated in four parts, the supply substore, the escrow substore, the terminated escrow substore and the user substore.

 #### Supply Substore

-The token store contains an entry dedicated to storing information about the total supply of native tokens.
+The Token module store contains an entry dedicated to storing information about the total supply of native tokens.
 The substore contains entries with: